CakeML/cakeml/basis/pure/README.md

 Pure functions for the Option module.

 [mlprettyprinterScript.sml](mlprettyprinterScript.sml):
-Pure functions for the PrettyPrinter module.
+Types and pure functions for pretty printing

 [mlstringLib.sml](mlstringLib.sml):
 More ML functions for manipulating HOL terms involving mlstrings.